forestgrape/coronavirus/10_vaccines/safety_questions.md

 ## Summary
-Symptom watching and surveillance and ensure tolerable symptoms is mostly enough for attenuated live pathogen vaccines since it is known what to except.
-However tolerable symptoms are not enough to ensure the safety of new vaccines technologies such as transfected RNA or viral vectors.
-These new technologies require a thorough understanding of their behavior in the body to assess their safety.
-E.g. transfected RNA may enter arbitrary tissues and cells: Transfection of the wrong cells such as long-lived neurones, stem cells or immune cells can have bad effects.
+Symptom watching and surveillance is usually enough for attenuated live pathogen vaccines since it is known what to except.
+When the symptoms are tolerable and limited the disease is not caused and so the vaccine is much than having the disease.
+However this method of tolerable symptoms watching is not enough to ensure the safety of other vaccines technologies.
+Vaccines require a thorough understanding of their behavior in the body to assess their safety by symptoms alone.
+Whether tolerable symptoms predict vaccine safety, depends on the technology, the exact formulation and mode of action of a vaccine:
+* Even tolerable disease symptoms watching can be tricky.
+E.g. AIDS vaccines based on the normal AIDS virus will pass a short term tolerable symptom test and antibodies will be detected. =>  the kinetics of the pathogen is needed and for some pathogens short term watching is not enough
+* For vaccines with adjuvants symptom watching is also not enough.
+E.g. mercury would easily pass a symptom test, however mercury can cause long term damage.
+Aluminum is often used even though its safety profile is surprisingly unclear. => the kinetics and behaviour of the adjuvants needs to be known.
+* Transfected RNA may enter arbitrary tissues and cells: Transfection of the wrong cells such as long-lived neurones, stem cells or immune cells can have bad and life long effects.
 Upon transfection many things can happen e.g. cell death can be caused.
-So in theory adverse effects can include a permanent loss of neurones - how many if at all is hard to say: comparable to a few hours of missing sleep or comparable to one or several MDMA (ecstasy) trip?
+So in theory adverse effects can include a loss of neurones - how many if at all is hard to say: comparable to a few hours of missing sleep or comparable to one or several MDMA (ecstasy) trips?
+If the bone marrow is infiltrated pluripotent stem cells can be knocked off which can in theory yield a reduced life expectancy. => For mRNA vaccines at least the tissue and cell kinetics and the exact sequence and nucleoside modification are needed.

-Whether tolerable symptoms predict vaccine safety, depends on the technology, the exact formulation and mode of action of a vaccine:
 * For adenovirus based vaccines the adenovirus species and its characterization is needed e.g. have they a haemoglutinating activity, how they distribute and when and how they are cleared.
-* For mRNA vaccines the tissue and cell kinetics and the exact sequence and nucleoside modification are needed.
+Haemoglutinating causes blood cells to clump which is possibly the cause of the observed thrombosis events.
+*

 ## Introduction